-Mr Bean Look Alike Steve Keefe known affectionately as Mr Asbean, is available for personal appearances as the ideal choice (with teddy bear).
+Mr Bean Look Alike Steve Keefe, known affectionately as Mr Asbean, is available for personal appearances as the ideal choice (with teddy bear).
 Mr Asbean is available for promotions, advertising and marketing projects.

 Maybe you’d like a product ambassador such as our Mr Bean Lookalike for mix and mingle entertainment worldwide or specific country promotion for your product.
 We can arrange that for you.
 All occasions are covered – meet and greet or mix and mingle…..and much more.

-Mr Bean Look Alike Steve Keefe Mr Asbean
+Mr Bean Look Alike – Steve Keefe Mr Asbean

-14 of the episodes were broadcast on ITV, from the pilot on 1 January 1990, until “The Best Bits of Mr. Bean”, was broadcast on 15 December 1995 and one episode, “Hair by Mr. Bean of London”, was not broadcast until 2006 on Nickelodeon.
+14 of the episodes were broadcast on ITV, beginning with the pilot on 1 January 1990, until “The Best Bits of Mr. Bean”, a compilation episode, on 15 December 1995.
+The fourteenth episode, “Hair by Mr. Bean of London”, was not broadcast on television, until 25 August 2006 on Nickelodeon.